Making research-engagement a core part of the

-- Earn course credit and fulfill methods requirements for your major or minor
+- Earn course credit and fulfill methods requirements majors or minors (UChicago undergraduates)

-- Be eligible for 2020-21 academic year research associate award to continue your research with faculty (CRASSH Research Scholars details)
+- Be eligible for academic year awards to continue RA work with faculty (UChicago undergraduates)

 SISRM RAs participate in a summer 2019 workshop

 We realized that undergraduates at the University of Chicago are eager to be involved in research but may not know how to get involved in a project.
 A significant motivation for creating SISRM was to connect faculty and these students around research projects, fostering awareness of the kinds of research in which social science faculty are engaged.